-- Ensure that you have read the details about the different types of failback and corresponding caveats.
+- Make sure that you have read the details about the different types of failback and corresponding caveats.

-You cannot failback after you have either completed migration, moved a virtual machine to another resource group, or deleted the Azure virtual machine.
-If you disable protection of the virtual machine, you cannot failback.
+You can't fail back after you have either completed migration, moved a virtual machine to another resource group, or deleted the Azure virtual machine.
+If you disable protection of the virtual machine, you can't fail back.

-A Windows Server 2008 R2 SP1 physical server, if protected and failed over to Azure, cannot be failed back.
+A Windows Server 2008 R2 SP1 physical server, if protected and failed over to Azure, can't be failed back.

-If you have failed over VMware virtual machines then you cannot failback to a Hyper-v host.
+If you have failed over VMware virtual machines, you can't fail back to a Hyper-V host.

-Before you proceed, complete the reprotect steps so that the virtual machines are in a replicated state, and you can initiate a failover back to an on-premises site.
+Before you continue, complete the reprotect steps so that the virtual machines are in a replicated state and you can start a failover back to an on-premises site.
 For more information, see How to reprotect from Azure to on-premises.

 Make sure that the vCenter is in a connected state before you do a failback.
 Otherwise, disconnecting disks and attaching them back to the virtual machine fails.

-During failover to Azure, the on-premises site may not be accessible and hence the configuration server may be either unavailable or shutdown.
+During failover to Azure, the on-premises site might not be accessible, and the configuration server might be either unavailable or shut down.
 During reprotect and failback, the on-premises configuration server should be running and in a connected OK state.

-During failback, the virtual machine must exist in the configuration server database, or failback won't succeed.
-Therefore, ensure that you take regularly scheduled backups of your server.
-If there was a disaster, you need to restore the server with the original IP address, for failback to work.
+During failback, the virtual machine must exist in the configuration server database or failback won't succeed.
+Make sure that you take regularly scheduled backups of your server.
+If a disaster occurs, you need to restore the server with the original IP address for failback to work.